-France recognized South Sudan on 9 July 2011.
-It has had representation to the autonomous government of South Sudan since 2006, when it opened an embassy office in Juba.
-This office was transformed into a Consulate-General in 2010.
-Since the proclamation of independence on 9 July 2011, the French Consulate-General in Juba has become France’s Embassy in South Sudan.
-South Sudan opened an Embassy in France in July 2012.
+France recognized South Sudan on 9 July 2011, the day of its independence.
+The bilateral relationship has been cordial since.
+France has been represented in the autonomous government of South Sudan since 2006, when it opened an embassy office in Juba, which was then made into a Consulate General in 2010.
+When South Sudan declared its independence on 9 July 2011, the French Consulate-General in Juba became France’s Embassy in South Sudan.

-Humanitarian assistance and cultural, scientific and technical cooperation
+Cultural, scientific and technical cooperation

 The Institut Français in Juba, which is located within Juba National University, is a branch of the one in Khartoum and opened in 2012.
 It is the country’s only international cultural centre.
 French language courses are taught there and the Institut is active in the capital’s cultural life organizing events with South Sudanese people or member partners of the International Organisation of La Francophonie.

 South Sudanese pupils in secondary school may choose French as a second language education (choice with Juba Arabic and Kiswahili).

 Updated 24 September 2020